UK's Heathrow Airport sees passenger numbers down 90% in April

 Heathrow also said on Tuesday its passenger numbers were down 52% in March compared with the same month last year, as the 6.5 million who went on holiday or traveled for work last March shrunk to 3.1 million this year.

-The airport, which is owned by a group of investors including Spain’s Ferrovial, the Qatar Investment Authority and China Investment Corp, said it was now only using one of its two runways.
+The airport, which is owned by a group of investors including Spain’s Ferrovial (FER.MC), the Qatar Investment Authority and China Investment Corp, said it was now only using one of its two runways.

 Heathrow has for more than a decade been trying to build a third runway because it was operating at full capacity before the crisis.